meawing/Applications_of_Random_Matrix_Theory/README.md

 Application of Random Matrix Theory to noisy covariance matrix estimation.
 The library of cleaning and shrinkage (narrowing down the distribution of eigenvalues) methods is going to be updated.
-Monte-Carlo experiments comparing the methods are conducted.
+Monte-Carlo experiments comparing the methods, including portfolio optimization, are conducted.

 # References
 - [Laloux, L., P. Cizeau, J. P. Bouchaud, and M. Potters (2000).
 Random Matrix Theory and Financial Correlations.
 International Journal of Theoretical and Applied Finance](https://www.math.nyu.edu/~avellane/LalouxPCA.pdf).